carbon-language/carbon-lang/docs/project/goals.md

 and over time.
 Carbon will strive to minimize that burden for reading, understanding, and writing code.
 The behavior of code should be easily understood, especially by those unfamiliar with the software system.
-Consider developers attempting to diagnose a serious outage under time pressure—every second spent trying to understand the _language_ is one not spent understanding the _problem_.
+Consider developers attempting to diagnose a serious outage under time pressure -- every second spent trying to understand the _language_ is one not spent understanding the _problem_.